Nick-Damico/react-notes/readme.md

   );
   ```

   We instantiate it in the `ReactDOM.render()`, if you rememeber correctly what is the first argument?
-A JSX Expression!
-And what does the `MyComponentClass` render()? a JSX Expression level one header of `Hello World`.
+A JSX Element!
+And what does the `MyComponentClass` render()? a JSX Element level one header of `Hello World`.

   **Important** We don't pass it in like before when dealing with a variable, we use a new syntax: